Teradata/developer-resources/docs/fabric/connect-lakehouse.md

 id: connect-explore
 title: Connect to a sample lakehouse
 description: Connect your AI Unlimited notebook to the demo lakehouse and explore.
-sidebar_label: Connect to the sample lakehouse
+sidebar_label: Connect to the lakehouse
-sidebar_position: 3
+sidebar_position: 4
 pagination_prev: null
 pagination_next: null
 displayed_sidebar: fabricSidebar